COOL-cohort/COOL-site/blog/2022-01-20-Cohort-Analysis-on-Finance-Application/retention analysis.md

 In this cohort analysis example, the **cohort query** are:

-- **user selection**: the users who have registered this account in this product;
+- **User selection**: the users who have registered this account in this product;
-- **birth criteria**: the user is selected only if this user uses the feature X at least once (times is predefined by users);
+- **Birth criteria**: the user is selected only if this user uses the feature X at least once (times is predefined by users);
 - **Group by**: the date when the user uses the feature X for the first time;
-- **cohort matrix**: the times of users' login actions in a predefined time interval.
+- **Cohort matrix**: the times of users' login actions in a predefined time interval.

 The strength of cohort analysis is that it can not only demonstrate how people like the product but also tell us why they use or leave our product.
 Cohort analysis can help us to identify the merits and demerits of the product in different views, thus showing us the way to make a good product. to acquisition cohort, behavioral cohort depends more on the characteristics of the product and should be able to capture more valuable user information if it is utilized effectively.